CHAPTER Rev 2800 EQUALIZATION OF ASSESSMENT FOR EACH TOWN, CITY, AND UNINCORPORATED PLACE WITHIN THE STATE

 Rev 2803.04 Revised Ratio Studies.

-(a) A municipality’s ratio study may be revised if new or revised information is presented prior to the expiration of the appeal period pursuant to RSA 71-B:5 II.
+(a) The department shall revise a municipality’s ratio study if new or revised information is presented prior to the expiration of the appeal period pursuant to RSA 71-B:5, II.

 (b) Revisions shall include, but are not limited to: